zimzir/my-hub/docs/Blender Content/Getting-Started.md

 ## First Impressions

-So you've just managed to download Blender, open it and this is what you see.
+So you've just managed to download Blender, open it (by creating a New File → General) and this is what you see.

 ![Git Structure](../images/Getting-Started/Just-opened-blender.jpg)